Dr Micheal O'Flynn

 Research interests

-Micheál has a range of interests across the areas of criminal law and evidence but he is particularly interested in questions of jurisdiction generated by the Internet and information technology.
-Recent research projects, including for national and international organisations, have addressed various elements of substantive cybercrime law, investigative jurisdiction, and electronic evidence law.
+Micheál’s research is in the area of criminal law, evidence and procedure, but he is particularly interested in questions of jurisdiction generated by the Internet and information technology.
+Recent research projects have addressed various elements of substantive cybercrime law, investigative jurisdiction, and electronic evidence law.

 Publications